 “I came a little late to understanding philanthropy,” said Leslie.
 “My husband (Bob Mulford) had been involved in many organizations as an active volunteer and I got exposed to the great needs in the community.
 Serving on the United Way’s allocation committee was my entry into the nonprofit world.”

 Leslie has volunteered for Meals on Wheels, Alliance on Aging and the Carmel Bach Festival where she also sang with the CBF Chorus for 11 years.
 Leslie also sang with Aria, and other musical groups on the Monterey Peninsula.

 Using IRA for Giving – IRA QCD

-When she reached the age of 70 ½ (now 72)* she was required to draw on her IRA through her Required Minimum Distribution (RMD).
-She learned from the CFMC that she could utilize the IRA Qualified Charitable Distribution (QCD) to satisfy part of her RMD and make donations to her favorite causes.
+When Leslie reached the age of 70 ½ (now 72)* she was required to draw the Required Minimum Distribution (RMD) from her IRA.
+She learned she could make an IRA Qualified Charitable Distribution (QCD) to satisfy part of her RMD.*

-By gifting her IRA to the CFMC, she was not taxed on the withdrawal, and maintained the tax benefit of lower taxable income overall.
+By directing part of her IRA to the Community Foundation, she was not taxed on the withdrawl, and maintained the tax benefit of lower taxable income overall.

 Giving to Areas of Interest

 Leslie was already giving to many organizations individually, but not in an organized way.
 “I knew I wanted to create a fund in my name and specify the things I wanted to support.”